raulinoneto/cat-breeds/README.md

 - [x] Code the Model(s) and Migration(s).
 - [x] Code necessary logical business.
 - [x] Test Models and logical business Classes.
-- [x] Fix the tests errors and test again.
+- [x] Fix the tests errors and test it again.
 - [x] Code the necessary entry endpoint(s).
 - [x] Test all endpoints.
-- [x] Fix the tests errors and test again.
+- [x] Fix the tests errors and test it again.
-- [x] Optimize the code with best pratices.
+- [x] Optimize the code with the best pratices.

 ## Archtecture

 ### FlowChart
-The principal requirement of test is cache responses in MySQL database, in my knowledge the search cache store query and response for next searches.
-For best results I resolved to store every object in the query at a database tuple, case the client want to do a new search that doesn't exists in cache.
-So in this flow we can se the plan to cover this objective:
+The main requirement of the test is cache responses in MySQL database.
+In my understanding, the search cache stores queries and responses for the next searches.
+For best results I decided to store every object in the query at a database tuple, in case the client want to do a new search that doesn't exists in cache.
+So, in the Flow Chart below, we can see the developed plan to achieve this goal:

 ![](architecture/simplequeryflowchart.png?raw=true)

 ### Source Tree

-The project organization is like a MVC archtecture, using layers to separate responsabilites and approaching at SOLID pratices.
-Above has a source tree of the project and a little explaination about some archieves:
+The project scope is like a MVC architecture, using layers to separate responsibilities and approaching SOLID practices.
+Below, there is a source tree of the project and a little explanation about some archives:

 ```
 .
 ├── app
 │   ├── Controllers
-│   │   ├── BaseController.php					// Base to all controllers for use some requirements
+│   │   ├── BaseController.php					// Base for all controllers for use some requirements
 │   │   └── BreedsController.php				// Controller with breed endpoints
 │   ├── Helpers
 │   │   └── ConnectionHelper.php				// Helper to know if the database is connected with only one try